Topology Density Map for Urban Data Visualization and Analysis: Related work

 \subsection{Visual Analytics for Urban Traffic}

-Benefiting from the advancement of location sensing technologies, movement data, which characterize moving objects in the location space (where), time space (when), and attribute space (what)~\cite{cartography}, become ubiquitous and abundant.
+Benefiting from the advancement of location sensing technologies, movement data, which characterize moving objects in the location space (where), time space (when), and attribute space (what)~\cite{cartography}, become ubiquitous and abundant~\cite{sun2016embedding}.
 Urban traffic is a specific movement data that record commuter/goods/vehicle movements on road networks in a city.
 Urban traffic data provide unprecedented information on human activities~\cite{andrienko2017visual}, and visual analytics is an effective tool for analyzing urban traffic~\cite{chen2015survey}.
-Many visual analytics have been developed for urban traffic in different cities for different purposes, such as to study hidden themes of taxi movements in Shenzhen~\cite{chu2014visualizing}, to stack and visualize trajectory attributes for movements in San Francisco~\cite{tominski2012stacking}, and to explore commuting movements in New York City \cite{ferreira2013visual}.
+Many visual analytics have been developed for urban traffic in different cities for different purposes, such as to study hidden themes of taxi movements in Shenzhen~\cite{chu2014visualizing}, to make an improvement in the performance for bus route planning in Beijing~\cite{weng2020towards}, to stack and visualize trajectory attributes for movements in San Francisco~\cite{tominski2012stacking}, and to explore commuting movements in New York City \cite{ferreira2013visual}.
 Interested readers may refer to the surveys~\cite{chen2015survey, andrienko2017visual}.

 Visual clutter is a main issue in visual analytics for urban traffic, and it is mainly caused by large amounts of traffic data.
 Many solutions have been proposed to mitigate this problem, such as designing effective filter interactions~\cite{kruger2018visual}, building efficient query database~\cite{ferreira2013visual}, and developing realistic edge bundling~\cite{zeng2019route}.
 Among the solutions, density map is an effective visualization technique for depicting scalar fields on a 2D planar surface~\cite{wilems_2009_visualization, scheepens2011composite}.
 Many visual analytics adopt a density map to present information in an urban environment.
 For example, Shen et al.~\cite{shen2015analysis} identified hotspots of taxi movements from taxi GPS traces, which can help drivers find optimal paths between a pair of start-end locations.
 Liu et al.~\cite{liu2016smartadp} revealed the space visibility from taxi GPS trajectory data, which can assist planners in identifying optimal locations for placing advertisement boards.